We The Curious is for everyone, our vision is to ‘Create a Culture of Curiosity' – here’s some of the ways we’re making that happen…

 Refugee and Asylum Seekers can visit We The Curious for free including any befrienders and mentors.
 Please note this includes free entry to Planetarium shows but these shows can get fully booked at busy times.
 This does not include free entry into special events such as After Hours and Planetarium Nights.

 Need more information?
 Just call 0117 915 1000 (Monday - Friday, 9am to 5pm, excluding Bank Holidays) to speak with our Bookings Team - they're ever so helpful!

 "I never fail to be impressed at the genuinely inclusive way that At-Bristol interact with the community.
 You really are one of the best resources in Bristol for the community and all of us at the City of Bristol College ESOL team really appreciate the welcome you give our learners."
 Susan Yates, City of Bristol College ESOL team

 Work with us

-If you’d like to get in touch about supporting our Community Engagement by partnering on one of these events, please contact our Community Engagement Manager, Jo Bryant: email@example.com
+If you’d like to get in touch about working with us on one of these events, don't hesitate to contact our Participation Team at email@example.com